Global AI Regulations Everything You Need to Know

 AI regulations are legal frameworks that govern the development, deployment, and monitoring of artificial intelligence technologies.
 These rules establish requirements for safety, transparency, accountability, and data protection across the AI lifecycle.

-By early 2026, over 72 countries have launched more than 1,000 AI policy initiatives.
+By early 2026, more than 72 countries had launched over 1,000 AI policy initiatives.
 The scope varies dramatically, from binding legislation with heavy penalties to voluntary guidelines with no enforcement mechanism.

 Key regulatory focus areas include: